LJ-9801/tensor-enum/README.md

 # tensor-enum
-A fast tensor enumeration library in CUDA
+A header only fast tensor enumeration library in CUDA

 ## Example